 attributes and so on can be avoided by using a look-up mechanism.
 That is, the first

-occurrence of each symbol is stored in a look-up table mapping the input encoding to a
+occurrence of each symbol is stored in a look-up table mapping the input encoding

 numeric symbol ID.
 Transcoding of the symbol is applied at this time.
 Subsequent look-up